antulik/active_interaction-extras/README.md

 ## Jobs

-Job extensions automatically convert interactions to background jobs.
+You no longer need to create a separate Job class for the each interaction.
+This Job extension automatically converts interactions to background jobs.
 By convention each interaction will have a nested `Job` class which will be inherited from the parent interaction `Job` class (e.g. `ApplicationInteraction::Job`).

 ### ActiveJob